 - Cardiologists and electrophysiologists involved in the implantation and follow-up of cardiac implantable devices for heart failure, such as implantable cardioverter defibrillators (ICDs) and Cardiac Resynchronization Therapy device (CRT)

 Dr Linde is the author of more than 250 papers, reviews and editorials in a wide variety of fields including CRT, haemodynamic monitoring and HFpEF and she serves on the editorial board of several journals.
 She has been a board member of the European Heart Rhythm Association (EHRA) for which she was scientific programme Chair 2013–2015 and has served on many guidelines writing committees of EHRA and Heart Failure Association.
-Currently Cecilia Linde is co-PI of the European CRT survey II covering 11.088 CRT implantations across 42 European countries.
+Currently Dr Linde is co-PI of the European CRT survey II covering 11,088 CRT implantations across 42 European countries.

 Prof Wilfried Mullens is a heart failure clinician with a strong commitment to translational research translating new mechanistic insights into answering questions of clinical interest.
 He has been president of the Belgian Working Group on Heart Failure and serving as board member of European Heart Failure Association (HFA) leading the committee on cardiac devices.